How to file a North Dakota annual report

 How do I get a certificate of good standing?

 Once your report shows as "Filed," you can download the certificate directly from FirstStop for a small fee.
-This document is crucial for bank loans, insurance renewals, and government contract bids.
+This document is required for bank loans, insurance renewals, and government contract bids.

 Who is allowed to file on my behalf?

 North Dakota is flexible here.
-You can delegate to any authorized person: an officer, member, or manager; your registered agent; an attorney, CPA, or other professional; or a compliance service.
+You can delegate to any authorized person: an officer, member, or manager; your registered agent; an attorney, CPA, or other professional; or an automated filing and compliance service.
 The state only requires the signer's name and role on the report.

 Can I request an extension?

 North Dakota law does not provide a formal extension for business annual reports.
-The statutes instead impose late fees and, with continued non-compliance, Not Good Standing status and eventual dissolution or revocation.
+The statutes instead impose late fees and, with continued non-compliance, Not Good Standing status and eventual termination or revocation.

-Nonprofits have limited statutory provisions that allow the Secretary of State to waive penalties in certain circumstances.
+Nonprofits have limited statutory provisions that allow the Secretary of State to waive penalties in certain circumstances; consult the governing nonprofit chapter (NDCC 10-33 for nonprofit corporations or 10-36 for nonprofit LLCs) and the SOS office to confirm whether your situation qualifies.